TramCamp: Costs

 The European Union has agreed to co-finance the project.

+The project requires the construction of a bridge for the tramway to cross Highway A-7.
+The bridge will be 112 metres long and cost 15.8 million euros.

 Description

 The first phase of TramCamp will use the right-of-way of an abandoned Iberian-gauge railway line that ran mostly along the Mediterranean coast.
 Linking Cambrils, Salou and Vila-seca, the route in phase 1 would be 14 km long and have 14 stations, three of which (at Cambrils Nord, Salou-Port Aventura and Vila-seca) would be transfer hubs with connections to the Rodalies de Catalunya network.
 Within Salou, one kilometre of the line would not have an overhead wire.
 In Vila-seca, a 112 m bridge will be built to carry the tram line over the A-7 highway.
 Some sections of the line will run in the streets.
 In future, some of the line may be used by the FGC, the Catalan railway.
 The network will use standard gauge.

 Concurrent with the TramCamp project, Selou plans to build a new avenue called Eix Cívic (Civic Axis) along 2 km of the former railway right-of-way through the town centre.
 The new avenue will have pedestrian and bicycle paths along with the new tram line.
 The tramway will pass through a large, new central plaza in the former station area, where the old railway tracks and station have been demolished.

 In phase 1, the line will use seven Stadler Tramlink V3 bidirectional, low-floor trams.
 The trams will be built at a Stadler facility in Albuixech, Valencia.
 The five-section trams will be 33.62 m metres long, and will be able to carry up to 210 passengers.
 The trams will provide for bicycles, strollers and people with reduced mobility.
 Each tram will have three bogies.
 Their maximum speed will be 81 kph.
 The trams will be equipped with lithium batteries to travel up to 9.9 km without an overhead wire.
 The tram depot will be in Vila-Seca.

 Phase 2 would extend the tram network to Reus and Tarragona with a branch to Reus airport.
 In addition to the three interchange hubs from phase 1, phase 2 would provide seven more: three in Reus, one at the airport, two in Tarragona and a tenth at the Camp de Tarragona AVE station.
 If all phases of the project are completed, the tram network would have a total length of 46 km with 47 stations and 10 interchange hubs.
 The forecasted annual ridership is 9.5 million, which could exceed 12 million after 15 years.